PhysLab: A Benchmark Dataset for Multi-Granularity Visual Parsing of Physics Experiments: Introduction

-In contrast to conventional visual scenes, physics experiments exhibit significantly greater spatiotemporal complexity and cognitive demands \cite{latif2024physicsassistant}.
+Compared to conventional visual scenes, physics experiments exhibit significantly greater spatiotemporal complexity and cognitive demands \cite{latif2024physicsassistant}.
 Experimental procedures typically involve multi-step operations, instrument configurations, and parameter adjustments, all governed by strict task dependencies and procedural order \cite{zou2024weakly}.
-These tasks also feature frequent and detailed human-instrument interactions, including tool switching and feedback observation, which require fine-grained recognition and cross-modal reasoning \cite{huang2024egoexolearn}.
-Additionally, such processes are often underpinned by implicit physical knowledge and causal dynamics \cite{pols2024redesigning} that cannot be effectively captured by low-level visual features alone.
-To facilitate research on such complex and cognitively rich scenarios, we introduce PhysLab, the first multi-task video dataset specifically designed for physics experiment instruction.
+These tasks also feature frequent and detailed human-instrument interactions, including tool switching and feedback observation.
+Such interactions require nuanced recognition and cross-modal reasoning \cite{huang2024egoexolearn}.
+Additionally, experimental processes are often underpinned by implicit physical knowledge and causal dynamics \cite{pols2024redesigning} that cannot be effectively captured by visual features alone.
+To facilitate research on such complex and cognitively rich scenarios, we introduce PhysLab, the first multi-granularity annotated video dataset specifically designed for physics experiment instruction.

 As shown in Figure \ref{fig:intro}, PhysLab focuses on four representative undergraduate physics experiments, covering a diverse set of scientific instruments and typical student behaviors.
 The dataset contains 620 long-form videos (totalling 31 hours), each documenting authentic student experiment sessions.
 Videos are segmented into action clips, and richly annotated with hierarchical labels including action categories, object locations, interaction relationships, and operation sequences.
-These annotations provide a unified platform for multi-granularity and multi-task learning.
-In addition, the dataset incorporates structured metadata encoding experimental types, procedural steps, and tools used—facilitating higher-level tasks such as procedural modeling and experimental state reasoning.
-In this context, a process model refers to a structured representation of the experimental workflow, capturing the logical and temporal constraints among operations.
+These annotations provide a unified platform for multi-level or multi-task learning.
+In addition, the dataset incorporates structured metadata encoding experimental types, procedural steps, and tools used.
+This facilitates advanced tasks such as procedural modeling and experimental state reasoning.
+A key concept in this context is the process model \cite{peterson1977petri}, which refers to a structured representation of the experimental workflow, capturing the logical and temporal constraints among operations.
 It helps in understanding how experiments unfold over time, supporting reasoning about progress, correctness, and deviations during task execution.